v3ai/cain/README.md

 ### Don't move the cain directory from your home directory or it will break.
 Ascii art made with figlet -f Georgia11.flf cain (you may have to download that .flf file)

+my configs change pretty frequently, but the majority of them are at https://rhettapplestone.com/keys.html